Seeds of Hope Project

 Our Solution:

-The National Geographic supported project, “Seeds of Hope”, overseen by Early Career National Geographic Explorer and WoG Director of Education, Andrea García Chávez, aims to generate an authentic interest in biodiversity and its conservation in Ixtapa-Zihuatanejo, Guerrero through a series of environmental education, participatory science and science communication programs with local youth.
-Our work will impact +2500 people directly and reach 200,000+ through social networks.
-The support provided by National Geographic will allow for the development of experiential and high-impact activities for the public education sector, which generally lags behind due to the lack of financial resources.
+The National Geographic supported project, “Seeds of Hope”, overseen by Early Career National Geographic Explorer and WoG Director of Education, Andrea García Chávez, aimed to generate an authentic interest in biodiversity and its conservation in Ixtapa-Zihuatanejo, Guerrero through a series of environmental education, participatory science and science communication programs with local youth.
+Our work impacted +2500 people directly and reach 200,000+ through social networks.
+The support provided by National Geographic allowed for the development of experiential and high-impact activities for the public education sector, which generally lags behind due to the lack of financial resources.
 The importance of impacting public schools lies in the fact that the children who study in them come from the families of fishermen and farmers who are in the most impactful relationship with the environment for better or worse.

 Objective: